Birds, Bees and Bats: We Need an Environmental Intervention Today to Achieve Zero Hunger

 Solutions for Protecting Biodiversity

-There are also things that humanitarian actors like the World Food Programme can and are doing.
+There are also things that humanitarian actors like the United Nations World Food Programme (WFP) can and are doing.
 For example, WFP’s Food for Assets program provides cash and food to people in exchange for their work on community assets.
 Often, these are things like roads, dams and irrigation systems.
-Increasingly, though, these food assistance for assets interventions encourage sustainable and regenerative farming methods and the rehabilitation of land and natural resources.
+Increasingly, though, these interventions encourage sustainable and regenerative farming methods and the rehabilitation of land and natural resources.
 The program is a win-win for individuals, families and local communities, all while supporting the development of a resilient food system.

 What Biodiversity Means for Our Future